real-space/tfQMRgpu/README.md

     as you can see in the program tfqmrgpu_run_example which is included in `tfqmrgpu_Fortran_example.F90` if the preprocessor flag `-D__MAIN__` is defined.
     The routine `tfqmrgpu_bsrsv_complete` allows first tests:
-    It helps the new user to find out if tfQMR is applicable to the problem at hand without having to invest larger coding efforts for the integration of the tfQMRgpu library into the application code.
+    The quick-starter routine helps new users to find out if tfQMR is applicable to their problem without having to invest larger coding efforts for the integration of the tfQMRgpu library into the application code.

     For production, the full integration of the tfQMRgpu library into the user's application code should be done since calling